kimitaWanjohi/kimitaWanjohi/README.md

 <div align="center">
 <h2> About </h2>
   <p align="start">
-  I am a Full-stack software engineer with a keen interest in designing elegant solutions to technical problems.
-I am skilled in problem-solving and can leverage full-stack knowledge and experience to build and scale user-centered software designs.
-I am a highly motivated self-starter and team player.
-Also, I'm a quick learner and have a keen eye for detail.
+  I am a Full-stack software engineer Experienced software engineer with skills in Python, Django, React, GraphQL, NextJS, and TypeScript.
+Passionate about growth and eager to tackle new challenges.
+Excited to collaborate on innovative projects that align with my interests.
+Let's connect and build something amazing!
   </p>
   <p> Portfolio link: https://kimitawanjohi.me
    <br />